The Saga Begins: January 2000

 3. Pop out the seals around the heim bearing using a flat blade

-on it like hell, and use some heat around the housing if it won't budge.
+Pound on it like hell, and use some heat around the housing if it won't

-can be used to smooth off any rough spots.
-The heim can be removed
+tool or file can be used to smooth off any rough spots.
+The heim can

-going in straight.
-A night in the freezer (the bearing, not you) helps with
+it's going in straight.
+A night in the freezer (the bearing, not you)

-installation.
-If you're using a socket as a driver, make sure it is only
+helps with installation.
+If you're using a socket as a driver, make sure

-contacting the outer race and not the round thingie that swivels inside
+it is only contacting the outer race and not the round thingie that

-(you DON'T want to ruin your new bearing, trust me).
-Then pound like
+swivels inside (you DON'T want to ruin your new bearing, trust me).

 7. Put in the new bushings.